darwin-s-walters/iceland_planning/Day1_Reykjavik.md

 Dad arrives at 6:35 AM

-Cara and Darin arrive at 6:00
+Cara and Darwin arrive at 6:00

 7:30 - Car pickup at airport (also look for WiFI Hotspot and/or SIM cards